 The Cerachrom Subs themselves, of course, benefit from a number of modernizations that keep them at the forefront of the industry, and you’ll come across plenty of these models too for under $10,000.

 Whether your watch is vintage or modern authenticity has always been an issue.

 Along with the high tech bezel, the Submariner ref.
 116610 also saw its caliber, the Cal.
 3135, receive the Parachrom Bleu hairspring that improves timekeeping accuracy and offers up to 10 times greater shock protection.

 In addition, it was the Sub to introduce the Maxi dial to the range, with its fatter hands and indexes giving an uprated readability, helped even more by the inclusion of Chromalight, Rolex’s new lume.
 The replacement for Superluminova, Chromalight casts a bluish-green tint that glows brighter for longer.

 The bodywork too, while still the standard 40mm diameter, wears larger thanks to what Rolex calls the Supercase.
-Beefed-up lugs and a crown guard almost twice the size of its predecessor leave the watch with much more wrist presence.
-And to top it off, and delight fans who have complained about it for years, the Oyster bracelet now comes with solid links, giving it not only a more worthy feeling weight, but going a long way to combat the unwanted bracelet stretch of older models.
+Beefed-up lugs and a crown guard almost twice the size of its predecessor left the watch with much more wrist presence.
+And to top it off, and delight fans who have complained about it for years, the Oyster bracelet now comes with solid links, giving it not only a more worthy feeling weight but going a long way to combat the unwanted bracelet stretch of older models.